Ruben Torres (Filipino politician): Post-EDSA Revolution

 Under President Corazon Aquino, he served as an undersecretary in the Department of Labor and Employment from 1989 to 1990.
 Afterwards he was promoted to full secretary, serving from 1990 to 1992.
 Under the next president, Fidel V. Ramos, he worked as executive secretary (colloquially known as the Little President) from 1995 to 1998.
-He was instrumental in brokering a peace accord with the Muslim rebels in Mindanao.
+During this time, he co-hosted the television program Showbiz at Politika with Lani Mercado on RPN (now RPTV), and was instrumental in brokering a peace accord with the Muslim rebels in Mindanao.
+Torres ran for a Senate seat in the 1992 and 1998, under the banner of Lakas–CMD and Laban ng Makabayang Masang Pilipino, respectively, but lost.

 He later served as Congressman of the 2nd District of Zambales from 2001 to 2004 in the House of Representatives.
-He is currently the president of the Trade Union Congress of the Philippines and a columnist at The Manila Times.
+He served as president of the Trade Union Congress of the Philippines from 2015 to 2016 and is currently a columnist at The Manila Times.